api3dao/old-api3-docs/docs/airnode/next/grp-providers/tutorial/README.md

 Add values for each of the these fields.

 - `CHAIN_PROVIDER_URL`: A chain provider url from a provider such as [Infura].
 Make sure the provider url you use is for the Rinkeby test network.
+Using another chain provider other than Infura is acceptable.
   - Sign-up or login to Infura.
   - Create a new project, select the **Settings** tab in the project.
   - Copy the URL (https) for Rinkeby under the Endpoints pick list.

 - `AIRNODE_WALLET_MNEMONIC`: Provide the seed phrase (mnemonic) to a digital wallet.
 It must have eth in it for the Rinkeby test network, use the [faucet](https://faucet.rinkeby.io/) to get some.

-- `HTTP_GATEWAY_API_KEY`: Make up an apiKey to authenticate calls to the HTTP Gateway to test yo0ur Airnode with CURL later.
+- `HTTP_GATEWAY_API_KEY`: Make up an apiKey to authenticate calls to the HTTP Gateway.
+Used to test your Airnode with CURL later.
+The expected length is 30 - 128 characters.

 ### aws.env